-Members of the workforce or the neighbouring communities can potentially face harassment in the workplace or at home in forms of Gender Based Violence and Harassment (GBVH), Sexual Exploitation & Abuse (SEA), and Sexual Harassment (SH).
-The influx of workers from outside of the Project region will increase the likelihood of Gender Based Violence (GBV).
+Members of the workforce, their family members, or the neighbouring communities can potentially face harassment in the workplace or at home in forms of GBVH, Sexual Exploitation & Abuse (SEA), and Sexual Harassment (SH).
+The influx of workers from outside of the Project region may increase the likelihood of GBVH.
 The construction workers are likely to be predominantly young males coming from other regions and outside of the country.
 These workers will be away from their families and removed from their normal social spheres.
 This could potentially result in peer pressure and involvement in unlawful behaviour.
 Such behaviour can lead to unwanted aggressive advances and harassment.